jordan-bott/jordan-bott/wordle/README.md

 # Asynchronous/Collaborative Wordle on Github!

 Welcome to the ReadMe!
-If you have any questions about anything in here, please feel free to reach out [jordanbott.dev@gmail.com](jordanbott.dev@gmail.com)
+If you have any questions about anything in here, please feel free to reach out - [jordanbott.dev@gmail.com](jordanbott.dev@gmail.com)

 If you've played, you've probably noticed that my version of wordle doesn't play quite like the [NYT version](https://www.nytimes.com/games/wordle/index.html) does.
-Rather than everyone in the world playing their own game with the same word, everyone plays in one game instance, one move at a time.
+Rather than everyone in the world playing their own game with the same word, everyone plays in the same game, and plays one move at a time.
 Players are welcomed to make multiple moves in a row, or play one move and wait for the community to continue the game.
+Unlike the NTY wordle, every time a game completes, a new word is ready!
 Player and global stats are tracked, and can be found by looking at the [PLAYER STATS](./wordle/stat_sheets/PlayerData.md) and the [GLOBAL STATS](./wordle/stat_sheets/GlobalData.md).
 Only the player's github username is stored with their play stats.

 ## Overview